0xAlok/awesome-frontendmasterss/README.md

 <hr>

 ### 🧩 EXPERT
-Your Path to becoming a Career-Ready Web Developer!
+Your Path to becoming a Lead/Staff Developer!

 | S.No. | Resource | Repository | Instructor |
 | ------ | ------ | ------ | ------ |